giellalt/lang-nob/nob.md

 - **ruletype - object - is_now - should_be
 - Example: *&msyn-agr-adjmsc-adjneu* is a morphosyntactic agreement rule where a Msc adjective should be Neu

-There are 15 different rule tags, see the rule section below.
+There are 20 or so different rule tags, see the rule section below.

 ## For ADDRELATION rules (perhaps not in use)
 - TEMPLATE nextWordCrossSent = (-1 (*)); =  Adding mark to word that find the reference word to the left